student visa usa

 Please note that visa requirements and the cost for USA student visa can change, therefore, it’s essential to check with the U.S. embassy or study abroad experts like Shuraa Education for the most current information and guidance on the application process for student visa in USA.

-Here is list of the general student visa USA requirements, you need to obtain the visa:
+Here is list of the general Documents required for US student visa, you need to obtain the visa:

 • DS-160 confirmation page with barcode.